Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/ImageCrop/en.md

-The ImageCrop node is designed for cropping images to a specified width and height starting from a given x and y coordinate.
+The `ImageCrop` node is designed for cropping images to a specified width and height starting from a given x and y coordinate.
 This functionality is essential for focusing on specific regions of an image or for adjusting the image size to meet certain requirements.

-## Input types
+## Inputs

 | Field | Comfy dtype | Description                                                                                   |
 |-------|-------------|-----------------------------------------------------------------------------------------------|